scylladb/scylladb/docs/architecture/architecture-fault-tolerance.rst

 .. note::
       Regardless of the **Consistency Level**, a write is always sent to *all* replicas, as set by the **Replication Factor**.
-Consistency Level control *when* a client acknowledged, not how many replicas are updated.
+Consistency Level control *when* a client is acknowledged, not how many replicas are updated.

 During a write operation, the coordinator communicates with the replicas (the number of which depends on the Replication Factor).
 The write is successful when the specified number of replicas confirm the write.